MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 - `TopItems`, which indicates that the `SwipeView` will be opened from the top, to reveal the swipe items in the `TopItems` collection.
 - `RightItems`, which indicates that the `SwipeView` will be opened from the right, to reveal the swipe items in the `RightItems` collection.
 - `BottomItems`, which indicates that the `SwipeView` will be opened from the bottom, to reveal the swipe items in the `BottomItems` collection.

+In addition, the `Open` method also accepts an optional `bool` argument that defines whether the `SwipeView` will be animated when it opens.

 Given a `SwipeView` named `swipeView`, the following example shows how to open a `SwipeView` to reveal the swipe items in the `LeftItems` collection: